CarlosLiberJesus/angular/README.md

 # angular
-A aplicação que vamos estar a expôr
+A aplicação que vai estar a correr no front-end dos utilizadores

 ## Requirements